Skip to Main Content

 • External audit has a statutory responsibility to express an independent opinion on the accounts, performance management and the financial aspects of corporate governance.

-The Audit Committee has eleven elected members of the Council and an independent, external Chairman.
+The Governance & Audit Committee has been established in accordance with the Local Government and Elections (Wales) Act 2021.
+There are 12 members of the Committee made up of 4 independent lay members (one of which is the Committee Chair) as well as 8 elected members.
 As well as approving the Internal Audit Annual Work Plan, the Audit Committee reviews the work of both internal and external audit and receives the financial statements of accounts and other reports (if requested by the auditors or members of the committee).

-The Chief Internal Auditor has an independent right of access to the Chair of the Audit Committee.
+The Chief Internal Auditor has an independent right of access to the Chair of the Governance & Audit Committee.

 Each local authority in Wales has an independent external auditor appointed by the Auditor General of Wales.